oversys/PyPass/README.md

   * Added confirm password prompt when adding new account
   * Better exit handling implemented
   * "#"s are no longer hardcoded, instead a new variable called "tag" was added with the content of "# * 10"

+## Build 6 - August 21, 2020
+  * Code is more consistent and is cleaner
+  * Added option to randomly generate passwords when adding account
+  * Fixed a bug regarding multiple choice selection
+  * Replaced "#"s with "—"s
+  * Added the following libraries: "secret", "string", "pyperclip"
+  * Users will now need to install the "pyperclip" library
+  * Added copy to clipboard feature when looking up a specific account (this needs "pyperclip")
+  * When adding new account, if the user accepted a generated password, the password will be copied to clipboard